 Find Your Product Selling Point for the Chinese

 This is a different market eco-system and you need to understand what your USP is from the perspective of Chinese consumers.
 In short, what aspects and features will shift the product.

-Secondly you can look into potential distributor companies, what brands are on their roster and what has the success rate been?
+Secondly, look into potential distributor companies, what brands are on their roster and what has the success rate been.

-A key selling point for all international brands is ‘quality’, in a nation typically associated with counterfeit goods ‘international’ has become a byword for high quality goods.
-With changing consumer expectations and rising levels of wealth amongst China’s 350 million middle class consumers the market is ripe for capitalising on, even a small slice of this will quite obviously generate significant results.
+A key selling point for all international brands is ‘quality’.
+In a nation typically associated with counterfeit goods ‘international’ has become a byword for high-quality goods.
+With changing consumer expectations and rising levels of wealth amongst China’s 350 million middle-class consumers the market is ripe for capitalizing on, even a small slice of this will quite obviously generate significant results.